examplr/examplr-terraform/README.md

    does not.
 I've seem some chatter about this online as a bug, the solution appears to be to use symlinks, which I have done here but it feels redundant to me.
 Would prefer not to have to symlink modules for each workspace.

+ - When modifying an ssl cert, the validation completes before the cert is ready in ACM and causes the apply to fail.
+   When you run apply immediately again, it works.
+I've tried adding a sleep but results have been inconsistent

 Several other TODOs are identified in this document below.